Swiss dish for N Korea leader at summit

 Kim Jong-un Swiss summit dish to remind him of school

-North Korea's Kim Jong-Un is to be served a Swiss potato dish at a summit dinner with the South, in an apparent attempt to remind him of school.
+North Korea's Kim Jong-un is to be served a Swiss potato dish at a summit dinner with the South, in an apparent attempt to remind him of school.

 Mr Kim is said to have studied in Switzerland, though this has never been confirmed.

-Meanwhile for the benefit of South Korean President Moon Jae-In, a flat sea fish reminiscent of his port city hometown of Busan is on the menu.
+Meanwhile, for the benefit of South Korean President Moon Jae-in, a flat sea fish reminiscent of his port city hometown of Busan is on the menu.

-Friday's summit will be the first between the two Koreas since 2007.
+Friday's leaders' summit is the first between the two Koreas since 2007.

 Produce and recipes will come from both countries, hosts South Korea said.